Speaker Highlight: Meet Léonie Weerakoon

 3. What inspires Léonie to get out of bed every morning?

 Sunshine!
-Life, the aspiration to build and improve the stats on how diverse funders and founders have access to influence our world.
-The desire to innovate and invest, collaborate and meet with like-minded advocates doing the work to accelerate climate action and sustainability.
-The desire to build upon inventive science solving some of the biggest threats to humanity while also inspiring generations of revolutionary transformation.
-The desire to create with the most incredible minds working tirelessly every day to architect a life in which we can find meaning.
-Those are a few things that get me out of bed most mornings.
+Life.
+I draw inspiration from many things.
+Mostly my aspiration to move the needle on how diverse funders and founders have access to influence our world.
+The desire to innovate, invest and collaborate with like-minded advocates doing similar work.
+The desire to build upon inventive science solving some of the biggest threats to humanity while also inspiring generations of new transformation.
+Working with the most incredible minds tirelessly every day to architect a life where we can find meaning isn't a terrible reason to get out of bed.

 4. Why do you think there has been a significant rise in ESG Investments?